developmentalbiology/mapping-to-Post-implantation-developmental-reference/README.md

 ![overview](1.portal_images/transfer_learning-01.jpg)

-## transferring label with enhanced model
+## transferring labels with enhanced model

 To improve the annotation accuracy, we optimised our training model.
 The enhanced model provides better predictive performance